wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "If you're changing the world, you're working on important things.
-You're excited to get up in the morning."
+💬 Quote of the Day: "I don't believe people are looking for the meaning of life as much as they are looking for the experience of being alive."
 <!-- end quote -->